Abhisheka: Tibetan Buddhism

 In Vajrayana Buddhism or Mantrayana Buddhism, one enters into the path of Vajrayana Buddhism by receiving the four stages of tantric empowerments, or abhisheka: the vase abhisheka, secret abhisheka, prajnajnana abhisheka, and word abhisheka.

-In Vajrayana Buddhism, an abhiṣeka can be a method for performing pointing-out instructions, a way to offer blessings of a lineage to participants, or it can be an empowerment to begin a particular meditation practice.
+In Vajrayana Buddhism, an abhiṣeka can be a method for performing pointing-out instructions, a way to offer blessings of a lineage to participants, or an empowerment to begin a particular meditation practice.

 This empowerment ritual is present in Tibetan Buddhism as well as in Chinese Esoteric Buddhism and in Shingon Buddhism.

 The abhiṣeka was originally used as a consecration rite.
 Water from the four oceans was poured out of golden jars onto the head of royalty.
-It was used during a monarch's accession ceremony and also his investiture ceremony.
+It was used during a monarch's accession and investiture ceremonies.

 The abhiseka rite (wangkur) is a prelude for initiation into mystical teaching.
 There are four classes of abhiseka, each being associated with one of the four Tantras.
 They are master consecration, secret consecration, knowledge of prajna, and the fourth consecration.

 Shingon Buddhism

 The abhiṣeka ritual (灌頂, kanjō) in Shingon Buddhism is the initiation rite used to confirm that a student of esoteric Buddhism has now graduated to a higher level of practice.
 The kanji used literally mean "pouring from the peak", which poetically describes the process of passing on the master's teachings to the student.
 The rite was popular in China during the Tang dynasty, and Kūkai, founder of Shingon, studied there extensively before introducing this rite to the Japanese Buddhist establishment of the time.
-A separate initiation rite exists for the general public called the (結縁灌頂, kechien kanjō), and symbolizes their initiation into esoteric Buddhism.
-This rite is generally only offered at Mount Kōya in Wakayama Prefecture in Japan, but it can be offered under qualified masters and under proper auspices outside Japan, albeit very rarely.
+A separate initiation rite for the general public, called the (結縁灌頂, kechien kanjō), symbolizes their initiation into esoteric Buddhism.
+For the Kōyasan sect of Kogi Shingon Buddhism, this rite is generally only offered at Mount Kōya in Wakayama Prefecture in Japan, but it can be offered under qualified masters and under proper auspices outside Japan, albeit very rarely.
+Non-Kōyasan Shingon sects perform their own rituals, especially if they're of the Shingi school, rather than Kogi.

 The Shingon rite utilizes one of the two Mandala of the Two Realms, depending on the occasion.
 In esoteric ritual, after the student receives the samaya precepts, the teacher of the esoteric Buddhism assumes the role of the teacher, usually Mahavairocana Buddha, while the master and student repeat specific mantras in a form of dialogue taken from esoteric Buddhist sutras.
-The student, who is blindfolded, then throws a flower upon the Mandala that is constructed, and where it lands (i.e. which deity) helps dictate where the student should focus his devotion on the esoteric path.
+The student, who is blindfolded, then throws a flower upon the Mandala that is constructed, and where it lands (i.e., which deity) helps dictate where the student should focus his devotion on the esoteric path.
 From there, the student's blindfold is removed and a vajra is placed in hand.